LunarG/VulkanSamples/API-Samples/window/docs/WSIWindow.md

 ### Linux
 Unpack the Vulkan SDK, preferrably to your home directory.

+Use Qt-Creator to load the CMakeLists.txt project file directly, or use CMake to generate project files for your favourite IDE.

-Ensure that you have the VULKAN_SDK environment variable set up, to point to the Vulkan SDK's x86_64 subdirectory.
+Ensure that you have the VULKAN_SDK environment variable set up, to point to the Vulkan SDK.
-On Ubuntu, you can do this by adding the following line to your ~/.profile file:
+On Ubuntu, this can be done globally by adding the following line to your ~/.profile file:

   `export VULKAN_SDK="$HOME/VulkanSDK/1.0.26.0/x86_64"`

-Use CMake to load the CMakeLists.txt file and generate project files for your favorite IDE.
-Alternatively, use Qt Creator to load the CMakeLists.txt file directly.
+Or you may set VULKAN_SDK locally in Qt-Creator, cmake-gui, or your favourite IDE.
 You should now be able to compile and run the sample project.